opus-research/jgit/Documentation/technical/reftable.md

 Reftable files not listed in `refs` may be new (and about to be added to the stack by the active writer), or ancient and ready to be pruned.

+### Readers

+Readers can obtain a consistent snapshot of the reference space by
+following:

+1. Open and read the `refs` file.
+2. Open each of the reftable files that it mentions.
+3. If any of the files is missing, goto 1.
+4. Read from the now-open files as long as necessary.

 ### Update transactions